Introduction to ANN | Set 4 (Network Architectures)

 Interconnection can be defined as the way processing elements (Neuron) in ANN are connected to each other.
 Hence, the arrangements of these processing elements and geometry of interconnections are very essential in ANN.

 These arrangements always have two layers that are common to all network architectures, the Input layer and output layer where the input layer buffers the input signal, and the output layer generates the output of the network.
 The third layer is the Hidden layer, in which neurons are neither kept in the input layer nor in the output layer.
-These neurons are hidden from the people who are interfacing with the system and acts as a black box to them.
-On increasing the hidden layers with neurons, the system’s computational and processing power can be increased but the training phenomena of the system get more complex at the same time.
+These neurons are hidden from the people who are interfacing with the system and act as a black box to them.
+By increasing the hidden layers with neurons, the system’s computational and processing power can be increased but the training phenomena of the system get more complex at the same time.

 There exist five basic types of neuron connection architecture :